Timmarus/Boundless/doc/sprint3/sprint3.md

 I WANT   : configure new settings to database
 SO THAT  : once the user re-enters the app, the settings are saved
 TASKS:
-	- Configure the settings
+	- (J, W) Configure the settings
-	- Set up the database to connect to the settings
+	- (J) Set up the database to connect to the settings
+	- (J) Update database with new user info

 ```
 --------------------------------------------------------------------------